l7mp/stunner/doc/AUTH.md

 administrator rolls the credetials, see below).

 You can select the authentication mode from the GatewayConfig resource of STUNner.
-For instance, the below commands will configure STUNner to use `plaintext` authentication using the username/password pair `my-user/my-password` over the realm `my-realm.example.com`.
+For instance, the below GatewayConfig will configure STUNner to use `plaintext` authentication using the username/password pair `my-user/my-password` over the realm `my-realm.example.com`.
 Note that `plaintext` authentication is the default in STUNner.